Kidney Clinical Research & Epidemiology

 NIDDK Program Staff

 - Kevin Abbott, M.D., M.P.H.
-Kidney and Urology Epidemiology; Transplant; Dialysis
+Kidney and Urology Epidemiology; Transplant, including transplant related clinical trials; Dialysis Clinical Studies, non interventional, no clinical trials

-- Paul L. Kimmel, M.D.
+- Paul L. Kimmel, M.D., M.A.C.P.
 Clinical AKI; Kidney Translational Genetics; Kidney Centers; Kidney HIV/AIDS

 Recent Funding OpportunitiesView More Recent Funding Opportunities